Momentum BIG5 Challenge 2018

 What Race Rules apply in the BIG5 Challenge?

-Each sport has their own set of rules that comply with the National federation rules, Pick n Pay Knysna Oyster festival rules as well as those of the event organiser and of BIG5.
+Each sport has their own set of rules that comply with the National federation rules, Pick n Pay Knysna Oyster festival rules as well as those of the event organiser and of BIG5 Challenge.
 Please make yourself aware of these and adhere to them.

 How does the BIG5 Challenge Scoring System work?